 From my understanding, many old school expat insurance providers require your full travel itinerary in advance and have a maximum coverage term that adds to the headache.

-For the sake of this guide, we’re focusing on World Nomads vs SafetyWing; two nomad insurance brands that have flexible coverage wherever you might wind up, and they both allow you to change, update, or renew your policy online while you’re still on the road.
+For the sake of this guide, we’re focusing on World Nomads vs SafetyWing; two nomad travel health insurances brands that have flexible coverage wherever you might wind up, and they both allow you to change, update, or renew your policy online while you’re still on the road.

 Editorial Purposes Only

-I’ve written this article to the best of my knowledge and understanding as a nomad of 6+ years, but mistakes or changes to policy terms can happen.
-Use the information within this article at your own risk and discretion, it is provided for editorial purposes only.
+I’ve written this comparison to the best of my knowledge and understanding as a digital nomad of 7+ years, but mistakes or changes to insurance policy terms can happen.
+Use the information within these honest travel insurance reviews at your own risk and discretion, it is provided for editorial purposes only.

-If you’re in the market to get nomad insurance, the best way to go about it is to go through the sign up process and/or get a quote online without necessarily giving your credit card number before calling support to speak to a human being who can answer any additional questions you will have.
+If you’re in the market to get nomad insurance because you plan to hop on a one-way flight and travel long-term on an open-ended planetary hullabaloo, the best way to go about it is to go through the sign up process and/or get a travel insurance quote online without necessarily giving your credit card number before calling support to speak to a human being who can answer any additional questions you will have.

 After you do a dry run and you’re familiar with the policy and procedure that’s customized for people in your region/country, pick up the phone and flesh out answers to questions that may not have been answered.